📅 Where did your time and money go? Grab the quick reset plan.

 9. Duct tape

-Once the disaster hits, it’s a must that you can easily grab these emergency items.
-Make sure that everything is kept in a safe place that you can easily access.
+Once the disaster hits, it’s a must that you can easily grab these emergency items and follow the disaster plan.
+Make sure that everything is kept in a safe place that you can easily access and have enough supplies.

-Are there any necessities that you have that we failed to mention?
+Are there any emergency preparation products for home you have that we failed to mention?
 Let us know!

 Dian1